Minoxidil For Hair: Benefits And How It Works

 What Does Research Say About Minoxidil And Hair Regrowth?

-Minoxidil was found to be quite effective when used to reverse hair loss due to chemotherapy.
-In the study, using minoxidil regularly had decreased the duration of hair loss (2).
+Minoxidil was found to be quite effective when used to reverse hair loss from medication.
+In the study, using minoxidil regularly had decreased the duration of hair loss due to chemotherapy (2).

 In another study, the participants (men) were categorized into three groups.
 While the first two groups were given 5% minoxidil and 2% minoxidil, the third was given a placebo.
 The study found that men who used 5% topical minoxidil showed more effective hair growth than those in the other two groups (3).